 South Africa’s New Art Destination: Norval Foundation

-When Norval Foundation opens in Steenberg, Cape Town on 28 April 2018, art and culture enthusiasts and the public alike will gain access to a new space dedicated to showcasing art exhibitions with global appeal, in an environment that also fosters an appreciation for nature.
+With the opening of Norval Foundation in Steenberg, Cape Town in 2018, art & culture enthusiasts and the public alike gained access to a new space dedicated to showcasing art exhibitions with global appeal, in an environment that also fosters an appreciation for nature.

 Adjacent to Table Mountain National Park, Norval Foundation was designed by dhk Architects and features world-class, purpose-built galleries, a sculpture garden, outdoor amphitheatre, research library, a restaurant and bar, a shop and a children’s playground.

 The Norval family are the founders and initial funders of Norval Foundation.
 Their aim is to make art widely accessible to local and international visitors, by creating a self-sustainable centre for art.
 The proceeds from capital donations will be used to secure the foundation for future generations.

 Guided by Executive Director Elana Brundyn and her team of museum professionals, Norval Foundation – as the custodians of the Edoardo Villa Estate Collection, the Alexis Preller Archive and contemporary art collections – will endeavour to create high-quality exhibitions and public programming.
 Norval Foundation also hosts the Gerard Sekoto Foundation.